Coal in Turkey: Iron

 Coal is used in making pig iron, companies such as Kardemir and İsdemir use coal, and Erdemir washes coal and operates blast furnaces.

 Subsidies

 As a signatory of the Convention on Biological Diversity (Aichi Target 3), Turkey committed to phasing out environmentally harmful subsidies, including those to fossil fuels, by 2020.
 However, coal remained the most subsidized source of electricity in Turkey.
-By 2020, according to Carbon Tracker, both new wind and solar power were cheaper than building new coal power plants; and they forecast that wind would become cheaper than existing coal plants in 2027, and solar in 2023.
 Lignite-fired power stations receive multiple subsidies for construction and operation.
 Specific subsidy programs include value-added tax waivers, offsetting investment costs and tax reductions.
 There is a guaranteed purchase price per MWh.